Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

   Jennifer's instructor told her, this is the only time when a follower will be extremely happy to receive the middle finger.

+From Luke:

+- When stepping backward in a sugar push, do it as if doing a moonwalk, because your feet should remain connected to the slot.

 ## General West Coast Swing knowledge

 - There are 6 pattern types: